jpmml/jpmml-sparkml/README.md

 JPMML-SparkML depends on the latest and greatest version of the [JPMML-Model](https://github.com/jpmml/jpmml-model) library, which is in conflict with the legacy version that is part of the Apache Spark distribution.

+This conflict is documented in [SPARK-15526](https://issues.apache.org/jira/browse/SPARK-15526).

+### Modifying Apache Spark installation ###

+The embodiment of the legacy version of the JPMML-Model library:

+* `$SPARK_HOME/jars/pmml-model-1.2.15.jar`
+* `$SPARK_HOME/jars/pmml-schema-1.2.15.jar`

+Removing these two JAR files will solve all conflicts for all applications forever.

+### Compile-time conflict resolution ###

-Excluding the legacy version of JPMML-Model library from the application classpath:
+Excluding the legacy version of the JPMML-Model library:
 ```xml
 <dependency>
 	<groupId>org.apache.spark</groupId>